Biscoff Cake

 • Or make Biscoff cupcakes instead.
 Transfer the batter to two cupcake pans lined with cupcake liners and bake them for 18-20 minutes.

 • Change the texture of the frosting.
-Sometimes, the texture of the frosting is too thin when I make it, so I have to add more powdered sugar to thicken it.
-If the frosting is too thick, add a small amount of extra milk.
+Sometimes, the frosting’s texture is too thin when I make it, so I have to add more powdered sugar to thicken it.
+If the frosting is too thick, add a small amount of extra milk (start with one teaspoon, then add more as needed).

 Storage instructions